ndeineko/TI-MultiView-data-recovery/README.md

 ## Example

 This section contains a simple proof of concept.
-It should be tested on a unit that has **not** been reset recently and contains one or more entries in memory.
-The unit will be reset before testing the ability to recover those entries.
+It should be tested on a unit containing one or more entries in memory (**not** on one that has just been reset).
+The unit will be reset before showing the ability to recover those entries.

 Back up any important data from the calculator before proceeding.

 - Press `on` to turn on the calculator.
 - Press `mode` to show the options.
 - Make sure that the default options `NORM` (second line) and `FLOAT` (third line) are highlighted.
 If it's not the case, scroll down by pressing `▼` and select them by pressing `enter`.
 - At the fourth line of the mode menu, **don't** switch from `MATHPRINT` to `CLASSIC` or from `CLASSIC` to `MATHPRINT` as doing so will remove all the entries in memory.
-That said, if `CLASSIC` (non default option) was highlighted, make sure to delete all entries containing special symbols (exponents, fractions, ...) before continuing as the calculator might crash after recovery when displaying those entries.
+That said, if `CLASSIC` (non default option) was highlighted, make sure to delete all inputs and results containing special symbols (exponents, fractions, …) before continuing as the calculator might crash after recovery when displaying those entries.
-- Press `2nd` `on` `on` `2nd` `on` `on` to restart the calculator twice to place the cursor at the beginning of an empty line on the home screen.
+- Press `2nd` `on` `on` `2nd` `on` `on` to restart the calculator twice and place the cursor at the beginning of an empty line on the home screen.
 - Press `.` `1` `enter` `enter`.
 The calculator should show the result `0.1` twice.
 - Reset the unit by pressing `2nd` `0` `2` (or with any other method, including by replacing the battery or by pressing `on`&`clear` at the same time)
 - Press the following keys : `.` `enter` `clear` `^` `enter` `clear` `data` `0` `enter` `▶` `sto▸` `data` `enter` `enter` `sto▸` `clear` `clear` `2nd` `mode` `▲` `enter` `◀` `▲` `enter` `delete` `delete` `clear` `▲` `delete` `delete`